The mountains are snow-capped, the ski hills are open, and the cozy factor takes complete hold of these quaint alpine towns.

 Finally, if you want to get some of the most stunning views, take a helicopter ride.
 You’ll soar high above the peaks, and, depending on the tour you choose, you may land and have time to explore areas rarely visited on foot.

-Some early-bird skiers and snowboarders visited in late October to catch the first day, but November brings more consistent snow.
+Some early-bird skiers and snowboarders visit in late October to catch the first day, but November brings more consistent snow.
 Head to Banff and Lake Louise this month to make the most of our 7-month ski season.

 Don't worry about bringing your equipment either.
 You can rent skis right from the hill or from businesses in either Banff or Lake Louise.